tayganr/lakehouse/modules/module02a.md

 ## :tada: Summary

-You have successfully setup a pipeline that can check for changes in the source system by referencing the last high waterman, and copy those changes to the raw layer within your data lake.
+You have successfully setup a pipeline that can check for changes in the source system by referencing the last high watermark, and copy those changes to the raw layer within your data lake.

 ## :white_check_mark: Results